seanpm2001/Documentation/OldVersions/Documentation_REPOLIST/1/101-200/README.txt

 //// https://github.com/seanpm2001/URLL-Specification
 //// A list of all Documentation repositories by @seanpm2001
 //// MAJOR WORK IN PROGRESS
-//// As of 2025, Thursday, December 11th
+//// As of 2025, Saturday, December 13th

 //// TODO: Check documentation repositories for the WacOS project

+//// 2025.12.13: Last update of the week today.
+There were difficulties yesterday, which caused me to work on this project today (a Saturday) I plan to return on 2025, Monday, December 15th, unless something happens

+//// OLD MESSAGES

 //// 2025.12.09: There have been difficulties again this week.
 I was unable to return to this project until 2025, Tuesday, December 9th

-//// OLD MESSAGES

 //// 2025.12.05: Last update of the week today.
 There wwere difficulties yesterday, which caused me to pause on this project.
 Will return on 2025, Monday, December 8th
 //// 2025.12.02: There have been difficulties again this week.
 I was unable to return to this project until 2025, Tuesday, December 2nd.
 //// 2025.11.28: Last update of the week today.
 Will return on 2025, Monday, December 1st